DTxCode/SWDev-A1-Part2/part2/README.md

     - Default destructor

 bool has_key(Object* key)
     - Returns true if the key is associated with a value in this ap, else returns false.
+Always false if key == nullptr.

 Object* get(Object* key)
     - Returns the value associated with that key, or nullptr if there is no value associated

 void put(Object* key, Object* value)
     - Associates the given value with the given key.
-If the given key exists, its value is overwritten
+If the given key exists, its value is overwritten.
+If the key or value is == nullptr, this method does nothing.

 Object* remove(Object* key)
     - Removes and returns the value associated with the given key.
 Returns nullptr if there is no value associated.